 When Do Departments Need Educators?

-Steven Adams, Central Sterile Manager at Sinai Hospital Lifebridge Health, and longtime member of the VOC Committee, helped Pure Processing dig into how to determine when a department needs an educator following the March call.
+Steven Adams, Central Sterile Manager at Sinai Hospital Lifebridge Health, and longtime member of the VOC Committee, helped Pure Processing dig into how to determine when a department needs to fufill that role following the March call.

 Determine who’s currently serving in an educator capacity